babulab/QuantumMachineLearning/README.md

 ##  Overview
-This repository showcases the application of Quantum Machine Learning (QML) to traditional machine learning tasks, such as classification regression, and optimisation.
+This repository showcases the application of Quantum Machine Learning (QML) to traditional machine learning tasks, such as classification, regression, and optimisation.
 The purpose is twofold:

 The goal of this repository is twofold:
 - To explore and advance understanding in state-of-the-art Quantum Machine Learning techniques.